mem64-bits/OpenGL-CMake-Template/README.md

 # have been installed the project can be built manually or through
 the IDE "Clion".

-# To manually build run the preset "linux-g++-debug" for the debug build
+# To manually build run the preset "windows-msvc-debug" for the debug build

-cmake --build linux-g++-debug
+cmake --build out/build/linux-g++-debug/

-# And run "linux-g++-release" for the release build
+# And run "windows-msvc-release" for the release build
-cmake --build linux-g++-release
+cmake --build out/build/linux-g++-release/

+Finally run the resulting executable in the out/build/linux-g++-debug/ for the debug build, or out/build/linux-g++-release/ for the release build.

+# For example:

+# For Release builds:
+cd out/build/linux-g++-release
+./OpenGL-CMake-Template

+# For Debug builds:
+cd out/build/linux-g++-debug
+./OpenGL-CMake-Template
 ```

 ### Fedora